daedalusLAB/dfMaker/Readme.md

-## Applying Cramer's Rule for Coordinate Transformation
+### Applying Cramer's Rule for Coordinate Transformation

 Cramer's Rule offers a systematic way to solve systems of linear equations that arise during the normalization and transformation of keypoints coordinates from computer vision outputs.
 This method is particularly useful for calculating the transformation matrix coefficients when we need to adjust the coordinate system based on keypoints, such as normalizing distances or inverting axes.

-### Overview of Cramer's Rule

-Cramer's Rule is a theorem in linear algebra that provides the solution to a system of linear equations with as many equations as unknowns, given that the system's matrix determinant is non-zero.
-It is especially handy for calculating transformations involving scaling and rotation where the equations are linear.
+It is a theorem in linear algebra that provides the solution to a system of linear equations with as many equations as unknowns, given that the system's matrix determinant is non-zero.
+This makes it especially handy for calculating transformations involving scaling and rotation where the equations are linear.

-### Transformation Matrix Calculation

 To apply Cramer's Rule for our purpose of coordinate normalization and Y-axis inversion, consider a system where the transformations are linear and can be represented by equations relating original keypoints to their transformed counterparts.
 For a transformation involving normalization based on the distance between specific keypoints (like the chest and shoulder) and inversion of the Y-axis, the system of equations can be represented as follows: